-Sometimes, esomeprazole is taken for a rare illness caused by a tumour in the pancreas or gut called Zollinger-Ellison syndrome.
+Sometimes, esomeprazole is taken for a rare condition caused by a tumour in the pancreas or gut called Zollinger-Ellison syndrome.

-Esomeprazole also comes mixed with naproxen, a medicine that reduces inflammation and pain in joints and muscles.
+Sometimes, it's mixed with naproxen, a medicine that reduces swelling (inflammation) and pain in joints and muscles.
 This is known by the brand name Vimovo.

 All types of esomeprazole are available on prescription.
-You can also buy the lowest-strength 20mg tablets and capsules from pharmacies.
+You can also buy the lowest-strength, 20mg tablets and capsules, from pharmacies and supermarkets.

-Esomeprazole can be taken by adults.
-Children should only have esomeprazole if their doctor prescribes it.
+Esomeprazole can be taken by most adults.
+Children should only have esomeprazole if a doctor prescribes it.

-Esomeprazole isn't suitable for some people.
-To make sure that it is safe for you, tell your doctor if you:
+Esomeprazole is not suitable for some people.
+To make sure it's safe for you, tell your doctor if you:

-- have had an allergic reaction to esomeprazole or any other medicines in the past
+- have ever had an allergic reaction to esomeprazole or any other medicine

 - have liver problems

 If you're going to have an endoscopy, ask your doctor if you should stop taking esomeprazole a few weeks before your procedure.
 This is because esomeprazole may hide some of the problems that would usually be spotted during an endoscopy.

 Each tablet or capsule contains 20mg or 40mg of esomeprazole.
 Each sachet contains 10mg.